Geodesic Length Distribution in Sparse Network Ensembles: Properties of specific SGRNs

-for $l>0$, where $\Pi\triangleq \diag(\boldsymbol{\pi})$ and the final implication is obtained via induction.
-Consequently from Eq. \ref{eq:spd_general_psi} we can write the survival function of the SPLD as a ``block matrix'' containing the survival function of the SPLD between block pairs:
+for $l>0$, where $\mat{\Pi}\triangleq \diag{\boldsymbol{\pi}}$ and the final implication is obtained via induction.
+Consequently from Eq. \eqref{eq:spd_general_psi} we can write the survival function of the GLD as a ``block matrix'' containing the survival function of the GLD between block pairs: